EarthyScience/SINDBAD/docs/src/pages/manual/toy_model.md

 What's next?
 Well, `composing`!
 Namely, apply `compute` on different methods and updating `land` on each one of them.

-The main functions for this are defined on `SINDBADTEM`.
+The main functions for this are defined on `SindbadTEM`.
 See the `TEM` section to know more.

 Also, note that in practice, you would want to do this for multiple time steps.
 For the output of this operation, we use a `LandWrapper` that collects all fields in a user-friendly manner.

 ## LandWrapper

 ```@example land_wrapper
-using SINDBADTEM.SINDBADUtils: LandWrapper
+using SindbadTEM.SindbadUtils: LandWrapper
 using Random
 Random.seed!(123)
 ```